ryanpag3/discord-tally-bot/README.md

 ## Announcements
 ### General
-`!tb announcements` - List all timers created in this channel.
+`!tb announcements` - List all announcement created in this channel.

 ### Manage
-`!tb announce [name] [description]` - Create a timer with a required name and optional description.
+`!tb announce [name] [description]` - Create a announcement with a required name and optional description.

 `!tb announce [name] -d [date]` - Set a specified date for when to run the announcement.
 [See here for help](https://www.w3schools.com/js/js_date_formats.asp)